Knowledgesearcher1/Python-Game-Project/README.md

    -  Next, I will add the ship factor and limit the ship's movement range to ensure it cannot go beyond the boundaries of the screen.
    -  Next I wil be adding the ability to fire bullets from the player's space ship when the spacebar is pressed.
    -  I will create an enemy class and create the enemy ship fleet and the ability for the enemy ship to move and also fire bullets.
+   -  I have also created the menu screen, scoring and the play again option.
 3. Installation
 4. How to Play
 5. Contributing